Szego condition, scattering, and vibration of Krein strings: Canonical Hamiltonian systems

-\begin{Thm}[Direct Krein -- de Branges theorem on exponential type] For every $r$ that satisfies \eqref{sa02}, the entire functions in the space $\B_r$ defined by \eqref{eq15} have the first order and a finite exponential type.
+The next result was announced by M.~Krein in \cite{Krein51} and was proved independently by de Branges \cite{dbii}.
+A short proof by Romanov can be found in Section 6 of \cite{Romanov}, see also Section 5 in \cite{BLY1}. \begin{Thm}[Direct Krein-de Branges theorem on exponential type] For every $r$ that satisfies \eqref{sa02}, the entire functions in the space $\B_r$ defined by \eqref{eq15} have the first order and a finite exponential type.
 Moreover,

 for the Hermite-Biehler function $E_r$ in \eqref{eq49} generating $\B_r$. \end{Thm}